 I purchased the 12 piece Midnight Lace brush set with cupholder from Sedona Lace, and am so happy :-) Although, I have only used the large powder brush (376) so far to apply my MAC Studio Careblend pressed powder and my Wet N Wild "Reserve Your Cabana" bronzer, but I can truly attest to the GREAT quality of these brushes by Sedona Lace.
 It is incredibly soft and plush...it feels like massaging velvet onto your skin!!
 Nor does it shed at all!
 I had no idea what I was missing in makeup brushes until I discovered these.
 Included in this set is also a Duo Fibre brush (813) that is comparable to MAC's 187; and, honestly, I prefer my Sedona Lace over my MAC for everyday use.
 I know...I know...I wrote a RAVE review for my MAC 187 but that was before I fell in love with my Sedona Lace 813.
 MAC's is soft as well but nit as soft as the Duo Fibre by Sedona Lace, and the MAC 187 is a lot more expensive ($50); whereas, I got the 813 plus eleven other brushes AND a cupholder from Sedona Lace for $80.
 A tremondous buy in my opnion!
 I definitely recommend this set if you are looking to make a good investment that will likely last a while and do a great job at makeup application.

-Well thats a review for the brush but I just want to mention this craze for "Cruelty-free" stuff.
-I think its a gimmick to sell more stuff that is counter-productive to the planet.
-I know alot of people are really into this but don't think that is a good enough reason alone to buy any product.
+SYNTHETIC VS CRUELTY FREE: I am glad Sedona Lace call this brush line simply "Synthetic".
+This craze for pushing people to buy "Cruelty-free" labelled stuff is just a marketing gimmick by other companies to sell us loads more things we wouldn't otherwise buy.
+Stuff that ends up in the trash next season and joins the piles of rotting in landfills actually has the result of severely damaging the entire planet, including the air we breathe and the water we drink.
 The entire life cycle of the product, how much it is used, and how long it lasts has to be taken into account as EVERYTHING has a cost one way or other.
 This brush in particular is good so far and if I keep using it and it lasts, and if it stops me buying more powder brushes, then yes, I'd say it was excellent quality and recommend it in the end.
 However, just buying synthetic products that don't work or aren't used much then thrown into the rubbish in a vague hope of "helping animals not suffer" doesn't make much sense to me.
 That "rubbish" has to go somewhere, and what does it do when it gets there?
-Well its buried in the earth/environment, the synthetic plastics its made of break down into toxic chemicals, which migrates into the oceans and gets into the waterways and the earths rain-fall where all the animals live and eat and drink from.
-Water gets polluted, animals, insects, plants and humans get sick, ice melts and polar bears drown.
-If you are really serious about cruelty free I suggest you worry less about brushes and buy fewer, quality things that last, own less, and pass on things you now longer need.
-And for the really keen, wear grass shoes and clothes without any synthetic fibres or faux leather components that use a ton of chemicals to make.
-Just plants, plants, plants dyed with lots of dull old natural dye pigments.
-Can you do that?
+Well its buried in the earth/environment, the synthetic plastics its made of break down into toxic chemicals, which pollutes the soil and waterways where all the animals live and eat and drink from.
+If you are really serious about cruelty free I suggest you worry less about brushes and buy fewer, quality things that last, own less, and pass on things to others you now longer need, instead of buying things that end up in the rubbish.
+If you're really keen, wear grass shoes and clothes dyed with dull natural pigments without any synthetic fibres or faux leather components that use a ton of chemicals to make and can be safely returned to the earth via composting after use.